ryanwooj/frontend-interview-prompt/README.md

 #### Going above above and beyond.
 - [ ] Make the filters to the graphs work.
-- [ ] Use your best judgement and make the dashboard responsive and collapsible at 1200px breakpoint.
+- [ ] Use your best judgement to make the dashboard responsive and collapsible at 1200px breakpoint.

 ## Questions To Answer:
 This is your chance to talk about the prompt!